fastlane/docs/docs/actions/build_and_upload_to_appetize.md

   `xcodebuild` | Parameters that are passed to the xcodebuild action | `{}` `scheme` | The scheme to build.
 Can also be passed using the `xcodebuild` parameter | `api_token` | Appetize.io API Token |
+  `public_key` | If not provided, a new app will be created.
+If provided, the existing build will be overwritten | `note` | Notes you wish to add to the uploaded app |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>